Ryan Reynolds: ‘Green Lantern’ Nearly Ended Career, Still Shortlisted For Sequel

 — Newsarama (@Newsarama) February 6, 2017

 Given how adamant Ryan Reynolds is that Green Lantern nearly destroyed his career, it seems unlikely that he would ever reprise his role.
-However, Slash Film reported that Warner Bros. has released a shortlist of six actors who could take up the role of Green Lantern, who is next expected to appear on the big screen either in Justice League: Part Two in 2019 or Green Lantern Corps in 2020.
+However, Slash Film reported that Warner Bros. have released a shortlist of six actors who could take up the role of Green Lantern, who is next expected to appear on the big screen either in Justice League: Part Two in 2019 or Green Lantern Corps in 2020.

 And amazingly, Ryan Reynolds has made the list, along with Bradley Cooper, Tom Cruise, Joel McHale, Armie Hammer, and Jake Gyllenhaal.
 It seems highly unlikely that Reynolds would even consider putting the infamous green mask back on, especially considering the subsequent success of Deadpool and the comments he has made about what he considers to be an embarrassing role in a disastrous movie.